 “Aim to increase intake of long-chain n-3 fatty acids via a direct source of EPA/DHA; increase intake of oily fish; aim to consume a minimum one portion per week (as in general healthy eating guidelines) and preferably two”

 Fruit also has the power to help decrease blood pressure, decrease risk of heart disease, and decrease body fat.
 This is because of the lower calorie food items, the amount of micronutrients, and antioxidant properties.
-Many times we don’t eat enough fruits.
-In order to reap these benefits we have to reach the recommended amount.
+In order to reap these benefits you have to reach the recommended daily amount of fruit.

 There are some fruits that carry more benefit than others.
 The anti inflammatory foods list PDF will show you which fruits are more beneficial.